 How Does a Car Allowance Work?

-For employees who need to use their personal vehicle for business purposes, many companies provide what is known as a car allowance.
+When employees need to use their own vehicle for business purposes, companies may provide them with what is known as a car allowance.
 But what exactly is a car allowance?
+It's a common question that our Specialist Sales Recruiters get asked, especially those new into the world of field sales.

-A car allowance is essentially a set amount of money that an employer provides to an employee, in addition to their regular salary, as a contribution toward the costs of using their personal vehicle for business-related driving.
+A car allowance is a predetermined amount of money that an employer provides, in addition to their regular salary, as a contribution toward the costs of using their personal vehicle for business-related driving.
 Companies may implement a car allowance as an alternative to providing company cars to certain employees.
+With Get Recruited being a leading sales recruitment agency, our sales recruiters commonly find that smaller businesses often prefer to implement a car allowance scheme.

 There are a few key car allowance benefits, and this is why companies opt for car allowance over company cars.
 It can be more cost-effective, it avoids the administrative burden of acquiring and maintaining a fleet of company vehicles, and it gives employees more flexibility and freedom with their choice of vehicle.